bec-archer/SR80-Manuals/user-manual.md

 #### Adding More Items to a Draft

 Below the item cards on a draft, you'll see an **"+ Add Item"** button.
 Tap it to add another item to the work order — same form as when you created the original items (equipment type, service reasons, description, photos).
 The new item appears in the list immediately after you tap **Add**.

+#### Removing an Item from a Draft

+Changed your mind about one of the items?
+On each item card in a draft, you'll see a small red **"Remove Item"** link (with a trash icon) at the bottom right of the card.
+Tap it and a confirmation will appear asking if you're sure — tap **Remove Item** to confirm.

+The item and all its photos are permanently deleted.
+This can't be undone.

+**If the draft only has one item**, you'll see a different message: "This is the only item on this draft.
+To remove it, delete the entire draft instead."
+Tap **Delete Draft** to delete the whole thing, or **Cancel** to go back.

+This only works on drafts — once a work order is finalized, you can't remove items from it.

 #### Deleting a Draft